oglester/powerbi-docs/powerbi-docs/enterprise/service-admin-azure-ad-b2b.md

   * Sending ad hoc invites isn't supported for workspace access lists
   * Power BI Publisher for Excel isn't supported for guest users
   * Guest users can't install a Power BI Gateway and connect it to your organization
-  * Guest users can't install apps publish to the entire organization
+  * Guest users can't install apps published to the entire organization
   * Guest users can't use, create, update, or install organizational content packs
   * Guest users can't use Analyze in Excel
   * Guest users can't be @mentioned in commenting